• Skip to primary navigation

 Apply Fray Block

-Use the applicator tip to spread the Fray Block evenly and work it into the fibers for better coverage.
+The aim is to create a uniform coating.
+Use the applicator tip to spread evenly into the fibers for thorough coverage.

 Let It Dry